roxfives/hackerrank/README.md

-#HackerRank solutions
+# Hackerrank solutions

-This repository stores the solutions I developed for some of the [HackerRank's](https://www.hackerrank.com) problems and a few of its exercises.
+This repository holds the solutions I developed for some of [HackerRank's](https://www.hackerrank.com) problems and a few of its exercises.